 Marion Chosen as One of YWCA’s Erskine Award Recipients

-Mary Jo Marion (Academic Affairs/Latino Education Institute) was one of five area women presented with the prestigious Katharine F. Erskine Award by the YWCA of Central Massachusetts during the Tribute to Women luncheon on May 3.
-The YWCA annually honors extraordinary women throughout Central Massachusetts who have reached exemplary levels of achievement in their professions and . . .
+Mary Jo Marion (Academic Affairs/Latino Education Institute) was one of five area women presented with the prestigious Katharine F. Erskine Award by the YWCA of Central Massachusetts during the . . .